Lead Poisoning (see data for this topic)

 - Federal Action Plan to Reduce Childhood Lead Exposure and Associated Health Impacts, 2018, President's Task Force on Environmental Health Risks and Safety Risks to Children

-- Lead Poisoning Prevention, 2019, Journal of Public Health Management and Practice (Supplement)
+- Lead Poisoning Prevention: The Unfinished Agenda, 2019, Journal of Public Health Management and Practice (Supplement)

 - Prevention of Childhood Lead Toxicity, 2016, Council on Environmental Health, American Academy of Pediatrics Policy Statement